ddosdor/vue-sh-cli/README.md

 ```
 **alwaysCreateSpecFiles** - here you can decide whether to always create a unit test for it when generating a new component or view.
 Default is: **false**

-**defaultComponentStyle** - default style when genereting new component, set: `separate` if you prefer the division of responsibility into individual files, or `sfc` if you want *Single File Component*.
+**defaultComponentStyle** - default style when genereting new component, set: `separate` if you prefer the division of responsibility into individual files, or `single` if you want *Single File Component*.

 ## What's next?